 This webinar will be the first in entry in Thompson Coburn's Higher Education Webinar Series for the 2020-2021 academic year.
 Each month, from September to May, the firm’s Higher Education Practice will be offering a free, monthly webinar focused on legal, regulatory, and policy issues impacting institutions of higher education.
 These webinars, each of which will be approved for Continuing Legal Education (CLE) credit, will touch on matters of significance for educational institutions of all types, large or small, public or private.

 The live presentation of this webinar was approved for 1.5 hours of general CLE credit in California and Illinoi and 1.8 hours of general CLE credit in Missouri.
 1.5 hours of general CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute webinar